-- The concept form on the next page must be used, may not exceed four pages plus the budget worksheet and any cost back up, and must be kept in Arial 12-point font.
+- The concept form on the next page must be used, may not exceed four pages plus the budget worksheet and any cost backup, and must be kept in Arial 12-point font.
 Submit the form in Microsoft Word or PDF format.
-An extra half page is permitted to answer questions about prior funding, but the rest of the concept must be within the standard page requirements. - There has been a significant change in the form and process compared to prior years.
-In order to receive funding, this 2019-20 form must be used. - For providers that operate programs with several vendor numbers involved in one concept, one evaluation and concept form should be submitted and should list all vendor numbers for related/included programs.
-If multiple programs owned by the same parent company have different compliance evaluations or concepts, additional applications can be submitted but should be attached in the same document as the other owned programs so they can be reviewed together. - The results of the evaluation should be clearly laid out in the section referring to identification of federal requirements that are currently out of compliance, which the concept will address. - The concept form includes detailed information that describes the funding requests and supports how the requests will assist the provider to come into compliance. - There should be a clear link between what is being requested and the federal requirement currently out of compliance. - Concepts should demonstrate how the requested change in service delivery will impact individuals in offering more choices or opportunities in the community.
+An extra half page is permitted to answer questions about prior funding. - Using a form from previous years will negatively impact a concept score, so please ensure the current FY 20-21 form is used. - For providers that operate programs with several vendor numbers involved in one concept, one evaluation and concept form should be submitted and should list all vendor numbers for related/included programs.
+If multiple programs owned by the same parent company have different compliance evaluations or concepts, additional applications can be submitted but should be attached in the same document as the other owned programs so they can be reviewed together. - The results of the evaluation should be clearly laid out in the section referring to identification of federal requirements that are currently out of compliance, which the concept will address. - The concept form includes detailed information that describes the funding requests and supports how the requests will assist the provider to come into compliance. - There should be a clear link between what is being requested and the federal requirement currently out of compliance. - Concepts should demonstrate how the requested change in service delivery will impact individuals in offering more choices and opportunities.